 Implementation science has emerged as a discipline to bridge the research-to-practice gap given growing concern that discovery and innovation never realize their promise in reaching the individuals in which they are intended to serve.
 This workshop will provide an overview of implementation science, which is the study of methods to promote the uptake of evidence-based practices and other research evidence in routine care settings in order to improve the quality and effectiveness of health care.
 Participants will be introduced to the types of research questions, theories, methods, designs, and ethical principles that guide the field.
 Case examples will focus on applications of implementation science in health and behavioral health, and the workshop will also draw upon the implementation challenges and opportunities faced by the workshop attendees.
-Rinad S. Beidas, PhD, Associate Professor of Psychiatry, Medical Ethics and Health Policy, and Medicine, and Founding Director of the Penn Implementation Science Center at the Leonard Davis Institute of Health Economics (PISCE@LDI) will lead this workshop.
+This session will be led by Rinad S. Beidas, PhD, Associate Professor of Psychiatry, Medical Ethics and Health Policy, and Medicine, and Founding Director of the Penn Implementation Science Center at the Leonard Davis Institute of Health Economics (PISCE@LDI), and Molly Davis, PhD, NIMH T32 Postdoctoral Research Fellow in Implementation Science.